3cn-ecn/nantralPlatform/README.md

 ### Frontend
-The frontend is an npm application using react source files are compiled using babel and webpack when files from this folder are compiled they are sent to static/webapp
+The frontend is an npm application using react source files are compiled using esbuild when files from this folder are compiled they are sent to static/webapp